Craig Shirley: Books

 His book December 1941: 31 Days That Changed America and Saved the World (2011) was a New York Times bestseller.
 His book, Last Act, was named best non-fiction narrative by USA Book News for 2015, while Rendezvous with Destiny was named one of the five best campaign books by the Wall Street Journal.

 Personal life

 Shirley is the founder of the Fort Hunt Youth Lacrosse Program and coached there for 14 years.
-His wife, Zorine Shirley, is a vice-president of the Essex Country Historical Society.
+His wife, Zorine Shirley, is a vice-president of the Essex Country Museum and Historical Society.